-The proper panels, bins and stutter text files and size standard .xml files for use with GeneMapper® ID and ID-X software can be downloaded at: www.promega.com/resources/software-firmware/str-analysis/genemapper-id-software-panels-and-bin-sets/
+The proper panels and bins text files for use with GeneMapper® ID and ID-X software are available for download at: www.promega.com/resources/software-firmware/genemapper-id-software-panels-and-bin-sets/

 Matrix standards are required for initial setup of the color separation matrix.
-Matrix standards are provided separately and are available for the ABI PRISM® 310 Genetic Analyzer (PowerPlex® 5C Matrix Standards, 310, Cat.# DG5640) and ABI PRISM® 3100 and 3100-Avant Genetic Analyzers and Applied Biosystems® 3130, 3130xl, 3500 and 3500xL Genetic Analyzers (PowerPlex® 5C Matrix Standard, Cat.# DG4850).
+The matrix standards are provided separately and are available for the ABI PRISM® 310 Genetic Analyzer (PowerPlex® 5C Matrix Standards , 310, Cat.# DG5640) and ABI PRISM® 3100 and 3100-Avant Genetic Analyzers and Applied Biosystems® 3130, 3130xl, 3500 and 3500xL Genetic Analyzers (PowerPlex® 5C Matrix Standard, Cat.# DG4850).